mnussbaum/base16-builder-ansible/README.md

   default: Build all schemes
 template:
   description:
-    - Set this to names of templates to only build those templates instead of building all, which is the default
+    - Set this to the name of a template or a list of template names to only build them instead of building all, which is the default
     - Only building a few templates is much faster then building all
   required: false
   type: list